Pineapple Upside Down Cake: Preheat your oven to 350 degrees F (180 degrees C)

 the mixture (the sugar starts to caramelize).
 Then remove from heat, and

 pour into your prepared cake pan.
-Evenly arrange the fresh pineapple slices on
+Evenly arrange the pineapple slices on

 Cake Batter: In a large bowl,